 The Way of the Cross Procession is a religious tradition that passes through the spectacular colonial streets of Trinidad, on Cuba's south coast every year on Good Friday.
 As part of the Easter celebrations, the procession was apparently designed originally to trick looting pirates, and it follows a route marked by crosses.

-National and international dancers and dance companies perform in the squares, parks and museums of Old Havana colonial .
+Known colloquially among dancers as "El Callejero" this annual event sees national and international dancers and dance companies performing in the squares, parks and museums of Old Havana.
 The UNESCO World Heritage listed colonial sector of Havana makes a spectacular setting for the artists who perform both traditional and contemporary dance.
 Workshops, exhibitions and conferences run alongside the dance performances.

 The Havana Biennial is one of Cuba's, and in fact Latin America's, most important and inspirational art festivals.
 It draws participation from hundreds of contemporary artists from around the globe, and is a magnet for many more art lovers and observers.
 Artworks are on display in innumerous galleries, museums, and public spaces throughout Havana.
 If you are in Havana at the time, even if you are unaware of the event being held, you will soon find out as you are most likely to end up seeing some of the exhibitions just by accident.
 The art presented is not limited just to paintings and sculptures but includes performance art as well.